Maintain a routine when it comes to your diet and get proper sleep to keep hunger pangs at bay, say experts.

 * Have a balanced meal with the right amount of fibre and protein.
 There are two significant nutrients that help you fill up.
 Lean protein, vegetables, fruits and whole grains with their low-calorie content help reap antioxidants and amino acids, while slowing down digestion.

 * Consume a meal with low-glycemic (low GI) value.
+Food with low GI value is digested and absorbed slowly thus preventing blood glucose levels from spiking up.

 * Always aim for a complete meal and ensure that your intake comprises the required amounts of vitamins and minerals.
 Lay more emphasis on fruits and vegetables, whole grains, beans and legumes, low-fat protein and dairy products.